 - What does he see as the responsibility of immigrants to the nation?
 And, what does he see as the responsibility of the nation to immigrants?

-- With a 101 years of perspective, what would you want to tell Roosevelt about American identity and immigration?
+- With over 100 years of perspective, what would you want to tell Roosevelt about American identity and immigration?

 Listening to the podcast and reading Roosevelt’s text serves as a reminder that today’s debates about the integration of newcomers into the United States have a long history.
 Despite anxieties, overwhelming evidence suggests that “the newest generations of immigrants are assimilating into American society as fast and broadly as the previous ones.”
 Unfortunately, stereotypes and biases, in the past, and today as well, do not always answer to facts.
 We believe that as educators, being able to understand, reflect on, and act on issues of migration are essential civic skills.
 Moreover, it is impossible to enter into today’s discussions about immigration without learning about the history of immigration.
 We offer a few ideas on approaching issues of migration in school in our blog Why Teach about Migration?